marcotoronto/rdm-test/content/06_Data_Management_Plan.md

 # Why Create DMPs?

 **A Data Management Plan (DMP)** is a short, formal document which clearly articulates the strategies and tools you will implement to effectively manage your data.
+The objective of a DMP is to address issues related to data management at the very beginning, when you are starting your research project.
 It speaks to the management of data both <b>during</b> the active phases of your research and <b>after</b> the completion of the research project.

 <p style="margin-bottom:15px;margin-left:30px;margin-top:25px">
 <img src="figures/document.png" width="250"/> </p>